gensart-x/gensart-x/README.md

 - DDR5 32GB...
 No, no no, typo sorry.
 Here :
 - Office laptop (I don't have my own), ASUS A456U
-- Wireless Mouse, I have my own
+- Logitech G203 Mouse, I have my own
 - and, mousepad :)

 Phone : `realme 8`